prio-data/views_pipeline/documentation/pipeline_documentation.md

 *Thus far for the production models, we only have MSE in the code though*

+## evaluate_model.py

+This script provides functionality to evaluate a model's performance by calculating the mean squared error (MSE) between the actual and predicted values for a given dependent variable across multiple prediction steps.

+### Functions:

+#### `evaluate_model(config)`:
+Evaluates the model's performance using the provided configuration parameters.

+- **Args**:
+    - `config` (dict): A dictionary containing configuration parameters for evaluation.
+        - Required keys:
+            - `'steps'`: A list of integers representing prediction steps.
+            - `'depvar'`: A string specifying the name of the dependent variable.
+            - `'storage_name'`: A string specifying the name of the storage to read the forecasts from.

+- **Returns**:
+    - None

+### Usage:
+Call `evaluate_model(config)` function with appropriate configuration parameters to evaluate the model.

+### Dependencies:
+- numpy (`np`)
+- pandas (`pd`)
+- wandb
+- scikit-learn (`sklearn`)

+### Note:
+The script expects a specific data structure for forecasts stored in the configured `storage_name`.
+It calculates MSE for each prediction step and prints the average MSE.

+## evaluate_sweep.py

+This script is designed to evaluate a sweep of models' performance by calculating the mean squared error (MSE) between the actual and predicted values for a given dependent variable across multiple prediction steps.

+### Functions:

+#### `evaluate_sweep(config)`:
+This function evaluates the performance of a sweep of models using the provided configuration parameters.

+- **Args**:
+    - `config` (dict): A dictionary containing configuration parameters for evaluation.
+        - Required keys:
+            - `'steps'`: A list of integers representing prediction steps.
+            - `'depvar'`: A string specifying the name of the dependent variable.
+            - `'storage_name'`: A string specifying the name of the storage to read the forecasts from.

+- **Returns**:
+    - None

+### Usage:
+Call `evaluate_sweep(config)` function with appropriate configuration parameters to evaluate the sweep of models.

+### Dependencies:
+- numpy (`np`)
+- pandas (`pd`)
+- wandb
+- scikit-learn (`sklearn`)

+### Note:
+The script expects a specific data structure for forecasts stored in the configured `storage_name`.
+It calculates MSE for each prediction step and logs the average MSE using Weights & Biases (`wandb.log()`).

 ### Online Evaluation

 ### Drift Detection (Alertgate)